-Regulatory changes in 2019 mean that experienced non-medical prescribers of any professional background can become responsible for a trainee prescriber's period of learning in practice in a similar way to Designated Medical Practitioners (DMP).
+Regulatory changes in 2019 mean that experienced non-medical prescribers of any professional background can become responsible for a trainee prescriber's period of learning in practice similarly to Designated Medical Practitioners (DMP).

-To help train safe and effective independent prescribers we've worked with multi-disciplinary experts to develop and publish a Competency Framework for Designated Prescribing Pracititioners (DPP).
+To help train safe and effective independent prescribers we've worked with multi-disciplinary experts to develop and publish a competency framework for Designated Prescribing Practitioners (DPP).

 Competency framework for Designated Prescribing Practitioners